 - 3. All of the money left from your estate (assuming there IS any) may go to your child in a lump sum when he or she is 18 years old.
 Think about this one.
 What would you have done if you had been handed thousands of dollars when you were 18?
 Scary thought, huh?
 The hard truth is that most 18-year-olds are simply not mature enough to properly handle finances at that level.
 I have heard story after story of kids who should have been fine financially, but who weren’t because they decided to buy cars, clothes, and vacations instead of investing in their future by going to college.
 So sad!

 So there you have it: some cold, hard questions for you to ponder.
 My hope for those of you reading this is that you have already taken care of naming guardians for your children and put your estate plan in place, and that you are keeping it up-to-date as the circumstances of your life change.

 Want to learn more?
-Request our detailed Parent’s Peace of Mind Guide that outlines in more detail the steps you need to take to make sure your child is fully protected.
+Request our Children's Safeguard Planning Guide that outlines in more detail the steps you need to take to make sure your child is fully protected.

 Don’t worry if you aren’t sure who you would pick as guardian.
 I’ll help you with that.

 Don’t worry if you think you can’t afford planning.
 I’ll work with you on that.